LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Reference:  [summary][org-w3c-activitystreams-property-summary] property definition {:.reference}

 A summary is a brief description of a change to entity metadata.
-It is _RECOMMENDED_{:.stong-term} that a summary be included and that it reference the type of change and the entity being changed.
+It is _RECOMMENDED_{:.strong-term} that a summary be included and that it reference the type of change and the entity being changed.

 ```json-doc
 { "summary": "Add entity for subject Science" }